0xTunay/parser-csv-to-json/README.md

 ## Features

 - Converts CSV files with headers to JSON format
-- Lightweight and fast, written in pure C. OR C++.
+- Lightweight and fast, written in pure C++.
 TBD
 - Supports various delimiters
 - Handles basic data validation
 - Output can be saved directly to a file